12 Feb It’s a Fact: Opinions Are Not Facts

 What I also see are people who blindly listen.
 People who follow someone because they have lots of opinions and a blog.
 People who assume that all vendor documentation is perfect.
 People who assume that what was best for one situation is best for all other possible situations.
 People that assume what works well on one version of a product works well on others.
 People who trust that opinions are really facts.
 People that never take the time to verify if the facts are true.
 People that don’t understand there could be something better if they only looked a little bit deeper.

-Opinions are not facts, and having a blog like this doesn’t make my opinions and experiences better than yours.
+Opinions are not facts, and having a blog like this doesn’t make my opinions and experiences better than yours, just different.

 When surfing the internet looking for advice on something don’t stop at the first source you find.
 Try these methods that I have found to serve me well: